-This “limited enthusiasm” model described here works well for a couple of generations, but over longer periods the effectiveness of churches in conversion changes for other reasons, usually resulting from “second order” loops.
+This “limited enthusiasm” model described here works well for a couple of generations, but over longer periods, the effectiveness of churches in conversion changes for other reasons, usually resulting from “second-order” loops.

-All the feedback described above is “first order”, that is, only one stock is involved in the loop, see figures 1-4.
-First order feedback means that its effect on increasing or decreasing a population is immediate, and thus relatively easy to follow.
-Not so for second order feedback, which involves twostocks.
-Its effects are often delayed and counter intuitive.
+All the feedback described above is “first-order”, that is, only one stock is involved in the loop, see figures 1-4.
+First-order feedback means that its effect on increasing or decreasing a population is immediate and thus relatively easy to follow.
+Not so for second order feedback, which involves two stocks.
+Its effects are often delayed and counterintuitive.

-To give an example of second order feedback, consider the case of loops R1, figure 2, and B3, figure 4, acting together, figure 7.
-Although B3 is first order on unbelievers as only one stock is involved, figure 4, the combination is second order on enthusiasts, figure 7.
-As enthusiasts increase, more people are taken from unbelievers, thus unbelievers falls, thus less are made enthusiasts and their numbers eventually slow – a balancing effect with two stocks.
-The result, with B2 (figure 3) added, is growth of enthusiasts changing to decline, figure 5, a type of behaviour that cannot occur in a stock that only has first order feedback.
+To give an example of second-order feedback, consider the case of loops R1, figure 2, and B3, figure 4, acting together (figure 7).
+Although B3 is first-order on unbelievers as only one stock is involved, figure 4, the combination is second-order on enthusiasts, figure 7.
+As enthusiasts increase, more people are taken from unbelievers.
+Thus unbelievers fall, fewer are made enthusiasts, and their numbers eventually slow – a balancing effect with two stocks.
+With B2 (figure 3) added, the result is the growth of enthusiasts changing to decline, figure 5, a type of behaviour that cannot occur in a stock that only has first-order feedback.

-Jay Forrester, the founder of system dynamics, suggested that our “life and mental processes have been conditioned almost exclusively by first order negative feedback loops” .
-By contrast second order feedback takes us by surprise and we tend not to respond to it effectively.
+Jay Forrester, the founder of system dynamics, suggested that our “life and mental processes have been conditioned almost exclusively by first-order negative feedback loops” .
+By contrast, second-order feedback takes us by surprise, and we tend not to respond to it effectively.
 This is so true for church growth and decline – but that is the next blog!

-Reinforcing feedback is also called positive feedback.
+- Reinforcing feedback is also called positive feedback.

-Balancing feedback is also called negative feedback.
+- Balancing feedback is also called negative feedback.
 See above.

-Kelley D. (1986).
+- Kelley D. (1986).
 Why Conservative Churches are Growing: A Study in the Sociology of Religion.
 Mercer University Press.

-Wesley’s Law of the Decay of Pure Religion
+See also Wesley’s Law of the Decay of Pure Religion

-Forrester, JW.
+- Forrester, JW.
 1969.
 Urban Dynamics, p.109.
 MIT Press.